Data warehouse

-In computing, a data warehouse (DW or DWH), also known as an enterprise data warehouse (EDW), is a system used for reporting and data analysis and is considered a core component of business intelligence.
-DWs are central repositories of integrated data from one or more disparate sources.
-They store current and historical data in one single place that are used for creating analytical reports for workers throughout the enterprise.
-This is beneficial for companies as it enables them to interrogate and draw insights from their data and make decisions.
+In computing, a data warehouse (DW or DWH), also known as an enterprise data warehouse (EDW), is a system used for reporting and data analysis and is a core component of business intelligence.
+Data warehouses are central repositories of data integrated from disparate sources.
+They store current and historical data organized in a way that is optimized for data analysis, generation of reports, and developing insights across the integrated data.
+They are intended to be used by analysts and managers to help make organizational decisions.

-The data stored in the warehouse is uploaded from the operational systems (such as marketing or sales).
-The data may pass through an operational data store and may require data cleansing for additional operations to ensure data quality before it is used in the DW for reporting.
+The data stored in the warehouse is uploaded from operational systems (such as marketing or sales).
+The data may pass through an operational data store and may require data cleansing for additional operations to ensure data quality before it is used in the data warehouse for reporting.

-Extract, transform, load (ETL) and extract, load, transform (ELT) are the two main approaches used to build a data warehouse system.
+The two main workflows for building a data warehouse system are extract, transform, load (ETL) and extract, load, transform (ELT).